Oct 9: Iterators, with List examples

 be better to take them from a real program than to just make up something.)
 Note that to

-interface, I needed to include the
+use the Iterator interface, I needed to include the

 line

-The relevant methods for our purposes are draw
+The relevant methods for our purposes are draw,

-simply goes through the ArrayList insects
+simply goes through the ArrayList insects in order,

 with no deletions.
 Therefore we can simply use a foreach loop:

-also illustrates the use of
+The code for move also illustrates the use of

-method returns true
+remove.
+The move method returns true

-if the bug is still visible and false
+if the bug is still visible and false if it has crawled off of the canvas.

 Because we want to remove, we have to use an iterator.

-.
-Note that I include Bug
+insects.
+Note that I include Bug in

-the iterator's type, to say that it's next
+the iterator's type, to say that it's next will always return a Bug.

 I have a while